-WNCV/Coast 93.3’s “Bloody Mary Festival” Contest Official Rules
+WNCV/Coast 93.3’s “Bloody Mary Festival Ticket Giveaway ” Contest Official Rules

 A complete copy of these rules can be obtained at the offices of radio station WNCV (“Station”), 225 NW Hollywood Boulevard, Fort Walton Beach, FL, during available business hours Monday through Friday, on the Station website at www.wncv.com, or by sending a self-addressed, stamped envelope to the above address.

-The Station will conduct the WNCV/Coast 93.3’s “Bloody Mary Festival” Contest (the “Contest”) substantially as described in these rules, and by participating, each participant agrees as follows:
+The Station will conduct the WNCV/Coast 93.3’s “Bloody Mary Festival Ticket Giveaway” Contest (the “Contest”) substantially as described in these rules, and by participating, each participant agrees as follows:

 No purchase is necessary to enter or win.
 A purchase will not increase your chance of winning.
 Void where prohibited.
 All federal, state, and local regulations apply.